Common Biking Injuries and How to Prevent Them

 And whether you’re riding a bicycle for fun, for health or for sport, you can be certain physical stresses from biking can take a toll on muscles, ligaments, tendons, and nerves over time and trauma to other parts of your body can radiate to your spine, misaligning and damaging it.

 That’s why you’ll see chiropractors on the medical staffs of professional sports teams, as well as at the Olympics.
-Thus, if professional and Olympic athletes and cyclists can benefit from chiropractic care, then you can, as well.
+Thus, if professional and Olympic athletes and cyclists can benefit from chiropractic care and pain management, then you can, as well.

 A chiropractor can treat many of the most common biking injuries, such as: